+√ If your institution has your institution has your institution. waived its app lication fe ee for the F all 2022 admis sion cycle e please selec t no

-Does your institution have an application fee?
-Yes No
+Does your institution have a n application fe e? □ Yes ☑ No

-Amount of application fee: N/A
+Amount of application fee:

-Can it be waived for applicants with financial need? \square Yes \square No
+Can it be waived for applica nts with financi al need? ⊑ ] Yes □ No

-If you have an application fee and an on-line application option, please ind licate policy for students who apply on-line:
+If you have an application fee apply on-line: and an on-line e applicat ion option, please indicat te policy f or students w /ho

-☐ Same Fee

-☐ Free

-□ Reduced
+□ Same Fee □ Free □ Reduced

-Can on-line application fee be waived for applicants with financial need? □ Yes □ No
+Can on-line application fee be waived for ap plicants v vith financi al need? □ Ye s □ No

 C14.
 Application closing date

-Does your institution have an application closing date?
-Yes No
+Does your institution have a n application cl osing date ? □ Yes □ No

-Date
+Month Day

-Application closing date (fall) 31 Dec
+Application clo osing date (fall) 111211111

 Priority Date

 C15.
-Are first-time, first-year students accepted for terms other than the fi all? □ Yes 🏻 ☑ No
+Are first-time, first-year s tudonto accor atad far ta rms other t han the fall? [ •

+· · · • 165 □ N O

-C16.
-Notification to applicants of admission decision sent (fill in one only)
+C16.Notification to applicants of admission decision : • one only)

-☑ On a rolling basis beginning (date): 15 Oct
+☐ On a rolling basis begir ☑ By (date): ☐ Other: nning (date): WOTH Day

-☐ By (date): Click or tap here to enter text.

-☐ Other: Click or tap here to enter text.

 C17.
-Reply policy for admitted applicants (fill in one only)
+Reply policy for admitted l applicants (fi Il in one or ון)) Day

-☑ Must reply by (date): 1 May
+☐ Must reply by (date): Month Day

-□ No set date

-☑ Must reply by May 1 st or within 1 weeks if notified thereafter
+No set date ✓ Must reply by May 1st c Other: or within 1 wee eks if notifie d thereafter

-☐ Other: Click or tap here to enter text.
+D 111 ( ) Month Day

-Deadline for housing deposit (MMDD): NA Amount of housing deposit: NA
+Deadline for housing deposi t:

+Amount of housing deposit:

-Refundable if student does not enroll?
+Refundable if student does r not enroll?

-\square Yes, in full

-☐ Yes, in part
+☐ Yes, in full☐ Yes, in part☐ No

-\square No

 C18.
-Deferred admission: Does your institution allow students to postpone enrollment after admission? □ Yes ⊠ No If yes, maximum period of postponement: Click or tap here to enter text.
-C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? □ Yes ☑ No C20.
+Deferred admission: Does your institution allow students to postpone enrollment after admission? □ Yes ☑ No If yes, maximum period of postponement: C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation? □ Yes ☑ No C20.
 Common Application: Question removed from CDS.
 (Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? □ Yes ☑ No If "yes," please complete the following: First or only early decision plan closing date: Click or tap here to enter text.
-First or only early decision plan notification date: Click or tap here to enter text.
-Other early decision plan closing date: Click or tap here to enter text.
-Other early decision plan notification date: Click or tap here to enter text.
-For the Fall 2020 entering class: Number of early decision applications received by your institution: Click or tap here to enter text.
-Number of applicants admitted under early decision plan: Click or tap here to enter text.
-Please provide significant details about your early decision plan: Click or tap here to enter text.
-C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? □ Yes ⊠ No If "yes," please complete the following: Early action closing date: Click or tap here to enter text.
-Early action notification date: Click or tap here to enter text.
-Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes ⊠ No
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment? □ Yes ☑ No If "yes," please complete the following: Month Day First or only early decision plan closing date: First or only early decision plan notification date: Other early decision plan closing date: Other early decision plan notification date: For the Fall 2022 entering class: Number of early decision applications received by your institution: Number of applicants admitted under early decision plan: Please provide significant details about your early decision plan: C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? □ Yes ☑ No If "yes," please complete the following: Month Day Early action closing date: Early action notification date: Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes ☑ No